Quickstart¶

 # LANGFUSE_HOST="http://localhost:3000"

-Make sure to replace the placeholder with your actual Anthropic API key.
+Make sure to replace the placeholder with your actual API key.

 VSCode Support (optional)¶